 Best of all, you shouldn’t necessarily solely integrate Facebook comments on your blog.
-You can use it along with other commenting system.
+You can use it together with other commenting systems.

 We run various blogs and many of them are using Facebook as their commenting system.

-One downside of Facebook is that you won’t be able to adjust the WordPress comments css, because Facebook strictly enforce their CSS to maintain the Facebook look and feel across the web.
+One downside of Facebook is that you won’t be able to adjust the WordPress comments CSS, because Facebook strictly enforces their CSS to maintain the Facebook look and feel across the web.

 Download WordPress Facebook comments plugin